 - Seasonal Clothes storage (in our RV, we have storage under our bed, and these fit perfect.
 Keeps our seasonal clothes clean, dust free and organized)

 - Velcro (ok, I know!
 Silly right?
 We put a strip of velcro on the back of our TV remote and stuck it to the wall next to the TV.
 You can obviously put it where it’s convenient for you.
 We personally don’t watch TV in the bedroom, so that remote control has been up there since the day we bought the RV)

 - Tension Rods and more Tension Rods (we use these for so many things.
 You can use them for holding trash bags and paper towels, even making a shelf out of putting 2 or 3 next to each other and putting a basket on top.

 There are so many suggestions, hacks, and ideas for inexpensive storage ideas.
 Some of these things you might be able to make yourself if you have time.
 We have several helpful blog posts on organizing your RV!
 If you’re a newbie and need some great ideas, you’ll definitely find them here!
-We wished we could have found a list of ideas many years ago when we were looking.
-I hope this helps you, and we’d love to hear what your favorite RV hack was!
+We wished we could have found a list of ideas when we were looking many years ago.
+I hope this helps you, and we’d love to hear your favorite RV hack!

 Here are some other blog posts on organizing we think you’ll love!
 You’ll see lots of pictures of our organizing tips, ideas, and suggestions.
 Happy travels!!

 - What To Do With Photos When Downsizing

 - The Best Tips for Organizing Your RV Stuff